isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

    }

-It is anticipated that this form of usage will only be used when it is desired to temporarily override a list of interface names and listen on all interfaces.
+This form of usage should only be used when it is desired to temporarily override a list of interface names and listen on all interfaces.

 As with the DHCPv4 server, binding to specific addresses and disabling re-detection of interfaces are supported.
-But ``dhcp-socket-type`` is not supported, because DHCPv6 uses UDP/IPv6 sockets only.
-The following example shows how to disable the interface detection:
+But ``dhcp-socket-type`` is not supported, because DHCPv6 uses only UDP/IPv6 sockets.
+The following example shows how to disable interface detection:

 ::